nasty142459-a11y/ULTIMATEMULTITOOL-180-functions/README.md

 <img width="885" height="463" alt="image" src="https://github.com/user-attachments/assets/881ef400-d6c3-438b-98d5-0951c6585383" />

 INSTRUCTIONS -

-1. Run installer as administrator to install necessary files to run the tool
-2. Run the tool

 FOR BUILDER FUNCTIONS (very easy):
 The builder will ask for a discord bot/webhook depending on the function.
 Create a bot with permissions and enter the bot if it asks for bot so it will send infected victims through the bot